emrgnt-cmplxty/automata/README.md

-# Automata: The Self-Coding Machine
+# Automata: The Future is Self-Written

 ![Banner](./automata_banner.png)